coderbeez/qwerty/README.md

 - [Flask-PyMongo](https://flask-pymongo.readthedocs.io/en/latest/) Used to allow communication between Python and MongoDB.
 - [Flask-Bcrypt](https://flask-bcrypt.readthedocs.io/en/latest/) Used for hashing user passwords.
 - [Flask-Login](https://flask-login.readthedocs.io/en/latest/) Used for user session management.
+- [Flask-SSLify](https://github.com/kennethreitz/flask-sslify) Used to redirect all incoming requests to HTTPS.
 - [WTForms](https://jquery.com/) Used to define and validate forms???.
 - [Jinja](https://palletsprojects.com/p/jinja/) Web template engine used.